I have another cocktail recipe for you today.

-I wanted to play on the cinnamon spice of the booze, so I kicked things up a bit with more cinnamon and fresh ginger….and a sweet dollop of cinnamon whipped cream (for those of you who know me well, you know this is a big deal for me.
+The final touch is a healthy dollop of cinnamon whopped cream (for those of you who know me well, you know this is a big deal for me.
 I generally do NOT like whipped cream on anything…except recently on coffee drinks.
 I know.
 It’s weird).

-The result was heavenly: it was packed with coffee flavor and the warm spice of the season.
-I knew it was a drink that all coffee lovers could enjoy.
+I think this is a drink that all coffee lovers could enjoy.
 Booze in coffee is just…the best.
 I don’t know why but it just makes everything about drinking coffee seem more special.
 Or maybe more risqué?
 Am I right?

-Personally, I find the sweetness of Kahlua to be plenty, but if your sweet tooth isn’t satisfied, you could easily add in some simple syrup or agave nectar to the mix.
+Personally, I find the sweetness of Kahlua and the chocolate liqueur to be plenty, but if your sweet tooth isn’t satisfied, you could easily add in some simple syrup or agave nectar to the mix.
 Just make sure you taste as you go – because the Kahlua, chocolate liqueur, AND whipped cream provide a healthy dose of sweetness.

 This is the perfect drink to end your night…I recommend serving this with dessert or AS dessert alone!
 It meets the criteria.
 I, for one, love dessert-y drinks after a meal.
 They meet my need for sweetness but without overdoing it.